Accessibility

 Color, Shape, Location

-Color is a major factor in meeting WCAG 2.0 compliance on web pages.
+Color is a major factor in WCAG conformance.
 Low-vision users need proper color contrast.
-Color blind users will be unable to access information conveyed through certain color schemes.
-A required form field where the requirement is conveyed through a red border is insufficient.
-Please read the section on required fields and error reporting for more information on this topic.
+Color-blind users will be unable to access information conveyed through certain color schemes.
+A required form field where the requirement is conveyed only through a red border is insufficient.
+See the sections on required fields and error reporting for more information.

 Shape and location are sometimes used to guide a visual user’s attention on a web page.
 This is an acceptable practice, so long as those same visual cues are translated in some for screen-reader users.